Ostorlab/benchmarks/mobile/harmony/oxo-harmony-ben13/README.md

   returns a generated IPC stub and executes privileged operations without enforcing caller permissions or validating the calling app identity.

-This benchmark is intentionally different from a generic exposed service sample.
 The vulnerable path is modeled as a generated IDL contract split into:

 - `INoteVaultService.idl`